DSPG-Young-Scholars-Program/dspg21oss/README.md

 For step 6 and 7, please refer to the following image.
 ![plot](./output/oss_token_setup.png)

-Please private message Crystal or Stephanie your
+Please private message the team:
 - access token
 - username <br />

 and make sure you delete the message (not the access token) afterwards.
+(Ex. if you messaged us on teams, you should delete that message.)

 *We appreciate your help!*